 - Fold in ½ cup of the cranberries.

-- Pour half the cake batter in the pan and pat down along the center, making a dent to place filling into.
+- Pour half the cake batter into the pan.
+Pat down along the center, making a dent to place the filling into.
+(See pictures.)

 - Add the remaining batter to the pan and press down, spreading out evenly over the first layer of batter.
 Top with last remaining ½ cup of cranberries and an optional handful of pecans.